Jericho, Vermont: Geography

 According to the United States Census Bureau, the town has a total area of 92.1 sqkm, of which 91.7 sqkm is land and 0.4 sqkm, or 0.45%, is water.

 The town of Jericho has a connection with the neighboring town of Underhill.
 The area has four distinct village areas.
 The historic Old Red Mill, home of the Jericho Historical Society, stands in Jericho village (also known as Jericho Corners) on Route 15 in the northwest part of the town, an area that extends from the Browns River crossing eastward to the post office and the Jericho Elementary School.
 Jericho Corners is the location of the Galusha House, home of Truman Galusha, a brick Federal-style house built in 1790 and like Jericho's Old Red Mill, listed on the National Register of Historic Places.

 Jericho's second village, Jericho Center, on Browns Trace, is home to several historic buildings, churches, and Jericho Center Country Store, Vermont's oldest continuously running general store.
 The Jericho Center Village has a village green, or "Common", a typical park-like center of a Vermont village, surrounded by historic buildings.

 Half of the Underhill Flats area on Route 15 is within Jericho.
 This area features the multi-use Mills Riverside Park and two general stores (Jolley & Jacob's).

 Underhill Center in the town of Underhill has one general store, as well as St. Thomas Catholic Church, a small postal office, and access to Underhill State Park.

 Jericho is home to the Chittenden East Wolverines of the Northern Vermont Youth Football League, Cub Scout Pack 620, and one of Vermont's oldest and largest Boy Scout troops, Troop 627.

 The two towns share the Underhill-Jericho Fire Department.

+As of 2024, close to 48% of the town's land is in public ownership or under conservation.
+The town's highpoint is Bald Hill, at over 1900 ft.
+Jericho's bedrock is primarily Cambrian mudstone.
+The town is divided nearly 50-50 between the Winooski and Lamoille watersheds.